wp-plugins/creative-commons-configurator-1/readme.txt

 - `bccl_license_summary($width, $height, $css_class)` - Displays the license's summary document in an <em>iframe</em>.
 - `bccl_license_legalcode($width, $height, $css_class)` - Displays the license's full legal code in an <em>iframe</em>.

+= Advanced Customization =

+Creative-Commons-Configurator allows filtering of some of the generated metadata and also of some core functionality through filters.
+This way advanced customization of the plugin is possible.

+The available filters are:

+1. `bccl_cc_license_text` - applied to the text that is generated for the Creative Commons License.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_cc0_license_text` - applied to the text that is generated for the CC0 rights waiver.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_arr_license_text` - applied to the text that is generated for All Rights Reserved clause.
+The hooked function should accept and return 1 argument: a string.
+1. `bccl_widget_html` - applied to the HTML code that is generated for the widget.
+The hooked function should accept and return 1 argument: a string.

+**Example 1**: you want to append a copyright notice to the CC license text.

+This can easily be done by hooking a custom function to the `bccl_cc_license_text` filter:

+`
+function append_copyright_notice_to_cc_text( $license_text ) {
+    $extra_text = '<br />Copyright &copy; ' . get_the_date('Y') . ' - Some Rights Reserved';
+    return $license_text . $extra_text;
+}
+add_filter( 'bccl_cc_license_text', 'append_copyright_notice_to_cc_block', 10, 1 );
+`
+This code can be placed inside your theme's `functions.php` file.

 == Installation ==